hail2u/html-best-practices/README.bn.md

     </ul>

-### Use o atributo `type` para o elemento `ol`
+### Use `type` attribute for `ol` element

-Com a utilização do atributo `type` você não precisa utilizar uma classe e definir o estilo da lista ordenada, pode se referir diretamente.
+Sometimes marker referenced by the contents in the near.
+If you change marker with `type` attribute, you will be safe to reference.

-Ruim:
+ভালো না:

     <head>
       <style>